 Remove the TV, computer and other mind-stimulating blue light.
-Omit tech from the bedroom and wind down with an old-fashioned
+Omit tech from the bedroom and wind down with an old-fashioned paper book instead

 Keep a torch beside your bed. so you won't need to turn on brighter lights during night time bathroom breaks